flyingdonut/docs/docs/integrations/bitbucket.md

 {: .no_toc .fs-9 }

 ## What is Bitbucket?
-Bitbucket is a hosting service for projects that use either the Mercurial or Git revision control systems.
+[Bitbucket](https://bitbucket.org){:target="_blank"} is a hosting service for projects that use either the Mercurial or Git revision control systems.
 Bitbucket offers free source code hosting for Git and Mercurial projects as well as project wikis and issue tracking

 ---